This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 Even if I have to wait for a promotion to come along (and it always does), I do that.
 I’m not in a hurry.

 Order from retailers that have physical stores in your area

 This may or may not be feasible depending on where you live, but it is something to think about.
-I live in Honolulu, which is a decently sized metro area with reasonable shopping choices.
-However, what’s here is what’s here; there is no such thing as driving over to the next county for a day trip, if you know what I mean.
+I live in Honolulu, Hawaii, which is a decently sized metro area with reasonable shopping choices.
+However, what’s here is what’s here.
+There is no such thing as driving over to the next town for a day trip, if you know what I mean.

 You get the convenience and selection of online clothes shopping, but with NBD returns!

 Shop in-store once, & then shop online forever

 Shopping in the mall can be fun… sometimes.
 When I am feeling particularly brave and equipped to fend off those pesky salespeople, I’ll go into my favorite stores and try things on for size.
 Maybe I’ll buy something, maybe I won’t.
 Either way I leave the store with something much more valuable than a new piece of clothing.

 Try on a selection of different items and have fun with it.
 Try on that crazy skirt that you’d never dream of actually buying!
 You’ll see what colors and silhouettes look best on you, and you’ll know how the clothes fit overall so you know which size you ought to order.

 Keep a running list of retailers that work for you

 After all this research, you’ll be left with a pretty comprehensive list for which brands work for your body (and lifestyle) and which don’t.